White Jade River

 The White Jade River is a river in southern Xinjiang, China.

 The head waters of the river rise in the Kunlun Mountains, in the area of Aksai Chin in Kashmir in the Togatax area.
-The river flows east for some 200 km and then north for another 200 km before passing through Khotan, China.
+The river flows west for some 200 km and then north for another 200 km before passing through Khotan, China.
 In Khotan, the river has yielded white river rocks which are also known as nephrite jade.